 BCVWD has a potable water system and a non-potable water system.
 The potable water system is supplied exclusively by groundwater wells; the non-potable water system is designed to convey non-potable groundwater, recycled water, untreated imported water, and potable water, as make-up, or a blend of all.
 In addition to these systems, the District owns and operates a groundwater recharge facility and imported water pipeline connection to SGPWA's turnout on the East Branch Extension of the State Water Project.
-BCVWD's historical average day and maximum day potable demands were 10.8 mgd and 21.6 mgd, respectively.
+BCVWD's average day and maximum day potable water demands were 10.8 mgd and 21.6 mgd, respectively for 2020.
 Average day and maximum day non-potable water demands for 2020 were 5.6 mgd and 6.7 mgd, respectively.
-These demands are higher than 2015 when the average day total potable and non-potable demand was 9.2 mgd; maximum day was 15.3 mgd.
-The impact of increased development in the City of Beaumont is evident.
+These demands are higher than 2015 when the average day potable and non-potable demand was 9.2 mgd; maximum day was 15.3 mgd.
+The increase in water demand is associated with development in areas of high density and high growth.